Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold

 \subsection{Kottler-Møller Coordinates and Constant Vectors}

-One of the possible mappings of a flat spacetime is given by the use of Kottler-Møller coordinates, which naturally adapts to accelerating observers.
-Starting from an inertial charting $X^\mu = \{ T,X,Y,Z\}$ and taking the acceleration $\vec a// \hat z$, we can define the new coordinate system $x^\mu = \{ t,x,y,z\}$ through the following definitions
+One of the possible charting of a flat spacetime is given by Kottler-Møller coordinates, which naturally adapt to accelerating observers.
+Starting from a Minkowskian coordinate system $X^\mu = \{ T,X,Y,Z\}$ and taking the acceleration $\vec a// \vec{\hat z}$, we can define the new curvilinear one $x^\mu = \{ t,x,y,z\}$ through the following definitions